NFL says a quarter of players will end up with brain problems

 The NFL commissioned the Segal Group to complete the study to see if the money set aside for the settlement would cover all the claims.

-“They are intended to show the court that even if unexpectedly high numbers of players were injured,” his statement said, “there still would be sufficient money to pay the claims.”

-In the court filing, the authors of the Segal report say the assumptions on which their projections are based were “reasonable and conservative.”

-Reporting by Brendan O'Brien in Milwaukee; Editing by Jonathan Allen, Bernard Orr and Lisa Shumaker
+The NFL did not immediately respond to a request for comment.
+(Reporting by Brendan O‘Brien in Milwaukee; Editing by Jonathan Allen, Bernard Orr)